EmanAziz87/LIbraryX/README.md

 The Project utilizes vanilla JavaScript, CSS, and HTML.

-The app is pretty simple.
 It features a simplistic design, with just a side bar and a main window where your books will be stored.
-On the side bar you can see two buttons, one for adding books that reveals a form in the center of the right larger area beside the sidebar, and one to enter edit mode where you'll be able to delete any unwanted entries.
+On the side bar you can see two buttons, one for adding books that when pressed, reveals a form in the center of the area beside the sidebar.
+Another button called edit is used to enter edit mode where you'll be able to delete any unwanted entries.
 The cards will align in rows, displaying The title, author, pages, and your read/reading status.

 Heres a gif of how it works!